AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 Make usre you choose the right branch which is (main) here and the right path of the which is (Jenkinsfile) here

-33- access your dockerhub to find the new image and you can find the image on node01:
+33- access your dockerhub to find the new image and you can find the image on node01 if you use container as agent:
 ```
 docker images
 ```